SCOPE OF THIS CHAPTER

 6. Court Request for Report

-Where a Court receives an adoption application in relation to a non-agency adoptive placement, the Court will notify the local authority of the hearing date and request a Report be prepared and submitted to the Court, usually within 6 weeks of the receipt of the notification.
+Where a Court receives an adoption application (A58) in relation to a non-agency adoptive placement, the Court will notify the local authority of the hearing date and request an Annex report be prepared and submitted to the Court, usually within 6 weeks of the receipt of the notification.

 The allocated worker must fulfil the qualifications and experience criteria set out in Adoption Panel Procedure, Reports to Adoption Panel.